DylanKojiCheslin/linearSystemSolver/README.md

 optional parameter object has "verbose" bool prints console logs of the details

-a system is solvable if it is in etchelon form regardless of if it is reduced
+a system is solvable if it is in echelon form regardless of if it is reduced

 return a bool indicating if the system has one or more solutions